mfheinemann/paper_camera_comparison/README.md

 Paper is submitted to IROS 2022 conference: https://iros2022.org/

-This Git is citable; DOI:
+This repository is citable; DOI:

 All data recorded is accessible through TUHH Open Research: